marinaurpi/VideogameProduction/README.md

 ## Gameplay
 *Pac-Nurse* is a game based on the original game *PAC-MAN*.
 I wanted to make a game that shaped our global situation, the pandemic.
 I thought it was a good choice to star a nurse and put Covid-19 as the antagonist.
 Masks help you to raise your score as a metaphor of our actual situation.
 Our bonus is a vaccine that gives you enough power to kill the virus.
-* On the main page, we have to press ENTER to access level 1.
+* On the main page, we have to press 'ENTER' to access level 1.
 * We have to use arrows from our keyboard to move us around.
 * You must get all masks spread across the game board to pass to the next level.
 Some virus will be going around there and if they touch you… **GAME OVER**
 * Every time you get a vaccine you have the choice to kill the virus and get easily more masks.